dyoliya/last_look_premerge/README.md

 - IDs must be numeric.
 - If a deal snapshot already exists and is already uploaded, edits are blocked.
 - If no unuploaded rows exist, import safely does nothing.
+- Row deletion is restricted to protect historical accuracy.
+Once a deal is merged in Pipedrive, the original state of that deal can no longer be recreated/recaptured by the tool.
+Removing a snapshot would permanently remove the only preserved record of that pre-merge state.
+Hence, if any deletion or removal of entries in the Google Sheet and MySQL table is required, please contact the tool developer for assistance.

 ### E. Common troubleshooting
 - **“config/.env not found”**: Place `.env` inside the `config` folder.